 Local, sustainably sourced and recycled materials have been used in our restoration work, together with Forest Stewardship Council certified timber.
 The cottages have largely been equipped with products from the UK or EU.

-Hot water and heat is provided by a biomass boiler and most of our electricity is generated by photovoltaic panels.
-Additional solar water heating panels provide hot water to the laundry.
+Hot water and heat is provided by a biomass boiler fueled by locally sourced woodchip.
+Most of our electricity is generated by photovoltaic panels and additional solar water heating panels provide hot water to the laundry.

 Spring water is used to water the garden and vegetable patch and clean bicycles.